Module scenariogeneration.xodr.signals_objects

 Methods

-get_element() Returns the full ElementTree of the class get_attributes() Returns a dictionary of all attributes of the class add_validity(fromLane, toLane) Adds a new validity between fromLane to toLane
+get_element() Returns the full ElementTree representation of the Signal. get_attributes() Returns a dictionary of all attributes of the Signal. add_validity(fromLane, toLane) Adds a new validity range for the Signal.

 Parameters